kakkun61/ghcman/README.md

 - `Clear-Cabal`
   - Removes all Cabal values from the Path environment variable of the current session.
 - `Show-Cabal`
-  - Shows the Cabals which is specified by the ghcups.yaml, is installed by the Chocolatey and is hosted on the Chocolatey repository.
+  - Shows the Cabals which is specified by the ghcups.yaml and config.yaml, which is installed by the Chocolatey and which is hosted on the Chocolatey repository.
 - `Write-GhcupsConfigTemplate`
   - Creats the ghcups.yaml with the default contents.